matter-labs-archive/matter-network/progress/README.md

 # Ignis Plasma Progress Tracker

 At the moment Ignis code is not ready to be open for a public (but will be) and is highly monolithic.
-Nevertheless, we can report some progress on various parts
+Nevertheless, we can report some progress on various parts.
+Please note that some points are "idealistic" in a sense that it may be not required for a final solution itself, but may provide a lot of additional benefits (like Universal Circuits)

 - [ ] State keeper
   - [x] Process the current state